Aero Turbo (Turbo Games): 96% RTP crash with sliding trap

 Interface captures taken from the turbogames.io demo client.

-Is Aero Turbo the right crash game for you?
+Is this the right sliding-RTP crash for your session

 - Players who want cryptographic per-round verification and a provably fair trust layer, not just an audit